-Now select one of the four "grey fibreglass corner poles".
-Insert one end into the hub and place the opposite end onto the ring and pin assembly at the base of the tent floor, see figure 2.
-The tent will stand up during this process, see Figure 4.
-Attach the pole clips located on the inner tent, see Figure 5.
-Repeat this process for the remaining three "grey fibreglass corner poles".
+Select one of the six "Silver steel wall poles".
+Inset the tapered end of the pole into the corner elbow hub, see figure 4.
+Insert the opposite end of the steel pole onto the corresponding pin and ring assemblies at the base of the tent, see Figure 2.
+Repeat this for the remaining five steel wall poles.
+The tent will stand up during this step.
+Clip the J Hooks of the inner tent onto the pole, see Figure 5.